 Research studies suggest that dietary intake of foods high in ß-carotene has a positive association with decreased risk of cardiovascular disease as well as oral cavity and lung cancers.

 Up on conversion to vitamin-A by the enzymes in the intestinal wall, it performs all the functions of vitamin-A such as visual cycle, reproduction (gametes production), maintenance of epithelial functions, growth and development.

 Almost all the green-yellow-orange (GYO) vegetables and fruits are rich sources of beta-carotene.
 Some of the common vegetables/fruits/herbs/nuts per 100 g of weight with the highest content of ß-carotenes are:

 |Brussel sprouts||450 µg|

 |French beans||379 µg|

 |Nuts and seeds:|

-Addition of excess plant sources of beta-carotene causes deposition of carotenes in the skin, and tissues result in a harmless condition known as carotenemia.
-The condition recedes in itself once foods rich in carotenes withdrawn from the diet.
+The consumption of excess plant sources of beta-carotene result in the deposition of carotenes in the skin, and tissues could lead to a harmless condition known as carotenemia.
+The state recedes in itself once foods rich in carotenes withdrawn from the diet.
 (Medical disclaimer:)